EqualExperts/slack-gardener/README.md

-# Slack Gardener
+# 👨‍🌾 Slack Gardener 👩‍🌾

-The Slack Gardener provides one primary function:
+This bot provides one primary function:

-* scan all public channels, warn each inactive channel, before then subsequently archiving them.
+* Scan all public channels, warn each inactive channel, before subsequently archiving them.

 It also has some extra things built in: